COMMENTARY

 We need your help to stay independent

 One might argue that humans are nowhere even close to reaching other planets, let alone settling on them, and thus that this isn’t an issue we even need to be thinking about.
 But just because something might not happen, or even is unlikely to happen, doesn’t mean we shouldn’t take steps to prevent it, especially if the potential for harm is large.
 We wear seat belts regularly, even though the odds of getting into a car crash are low — 1 in 366 per every 1,000 miles.
 Scientists monitor meteors just in case one begins to head toward us, as improbable as this is.
-Nuclear war isn’t anywhere near imminent, but I’m glad Los Angeles is preparing for the possibility.
+Nuclear war isn’t anywhere near imminent, but I’m glad cities like Los Angeles are preparing for the possibility.
 Nobody knows if these events will take place, but surely it makes sense to take steps to reduce our chances of very bad outcomes.

 Ultimately, it’s better to contain humanity to Earth until we are more ethical and responsible.
 If humanity stops being short-sighted and cruel, and there is evidence good human character will persist through time, I will change my tune.